 - Will I be using my iPad internationally?

-If you answer yes to any of these questions, then it might be worth considering an iPad with cellular.
-Keep in mind that data usage can get expensive if you’re not careful, so be sure to check with your carrier about their data plans.
+If you answer yes to any of these questions, it might be worth considering an iPad with cellular.
+Remember that data usage can get expensive if you’re not careful, so be sure to check with your carrier about their data plans.

-An iPad with cellular can be a handy tool, but it’s not necessary for everyone.
-If you’re not sure if you need it, consider how you use your iPad and if you’ll be able to take advantage of the features that come with an iPad with cellular.
+An iPad with cellular can be a handy tool, but it’s unnecessary for everyone.
+If you’re not sure if you need it, consider how you use your iPad and if you’ll be able to take advantage of the features of an iPad with cellular.

 Currently, a Wi-Fi iPad cannot be converted into a Cellular iPad.
 The only way to have cellular data on your iPad is to purchase an iPad with cellular capabilities.

-An iPad with cellular can be a great tool to have, but it’s not necessary for everyone.
-If you’re not sure if you need it, consider how you use your iPad and if you’ll be able to take advantage of the features that come with an iPad with cellular.
+An iPad with cellular can be a great tool, but it’s not necessary for everyone.
+If you’re not sure if you need it, consider how you use your iPad and if you’ll be able to take advantage of the features of an iPad with cellular.

 For most people, a Wi-Fi-only iPad will work just fine.

-But if you’re frequently away from a Wi-Fi network, need to make calls or send text messages on your iPad, or will use your iPad internationally, then an iPad with cellular may be the right choice for you.
+But if you’re frequently away from a Wi-Fi network, need to make calls or send text messages on your iPad, or will use your iPad internationally, then an iPad with cellular may be the right choice.